RocketChat/docs-old/guides/user-guides/user-management.md

   <img src="img/UsersInfoRoles.png" height="400">
 </p>

-This concludes the scope of this guide.
+This concludes the scope of this guide, for more information about Rocket.Chat and to have access to more documentation, visit https://docs.rocket.chat/.